steveraysteveray/epic-public/README.md

-This repository contains the semantic technology software for a project funded by the California Energy Commission, [Electric Program Investment Charge Program - EPIC](https://www.energy.ca.gov/programs-and-topics/programs/electric-program-investment-charge-epic-program), and led by the University of California - Berkeley.
+This repository contains the semantic technology software that was completed in 2019 for a project funded by the California Energy Commission, [Electric Program Investment Charge Program - EPIC](https://www.energy.ca.gov/programs-and-topics/programs/electric-program-investment-charge-epic-program), and led by the University of California - Berkeley.
 Siemens Corporation and Carnegie Mellon University operated as subcontractors to UC Berkeley to provide these semantic technology deliverables.

 Credit is due to the following team: